Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create an AWS Lambda function to determine if each EC2 instance is compliant and terminate an instance if it is noncompliant.
 Schedule the Lambda function to invoke every 5 minutes.
 - [ ] Create an AWS Config rule to check if the required tags are present.
 If an EC2 instance is noncompliant, invoke an AWS Systems Manager Automation document to terminate the instance.

-### A SysOps administrator wants to upload a file that is 1 TB in size from on-premises to an Amazon S3 bucket using multipart uploads.What should the SysOps administrator do to meet this requirement?
+### A SysOps administrator wants to upload a file that is 1 TB in size from on-premises to an Amazon S3 bucket using multipart uploads.
+What should the SysOps administrator do to meet this requirement?

 - [ ] Upload the file using the S3 console.
 - [ ] Use the s3api copy-object command.